You may find more results for this query on our sister sites: 360Dx and Precision Oncology News.

-In PLOS this week: variants linked to risk of preterm birth, microbiome of New York's money, and more.
+In PLOS this week: rare variants linked to hematological traits, exome sequencing to diagnose ciliopathy-like conditions, and more.

 Romantic couples share skin microbial communities, the New York Times reports.

 In PLOS this week: vaginal microbiome composition, population patterns of Chagas-carrying Rhodnius ecuadoriensis, and more.

 Researchers are using sourdough starter to get a glimpse into the factors and processes that influence the microbiome, NPR reports.